 Return is the Tao of Leaving

 I left Fort Stockton before sun-up and Houston the day before after an unanticipated delay caused a change in direction – don’t ask.
 The ride today was magisterial.
-It felt like the trip had finally begun 500 and four miles from home.
-A few hours down the road I saw the Chiracahua Mountains for the first time since the Christmas Holidays of 1981 … Margaret & I were driving to Bisbee, Arizona to celebrate finishing college.
+It felt like the trip had finally begun five-hundred and four-miles from home.
+A few hours down the road I saw the Chiricahua Mountains for the first time since the Christmas Holidays of 1981 … Margaret & I were driving to Bisbee, Arizona to celebrate finishing college.
 Margaret chose Bisbee like she did all our destinations.
 Research!
 Arriving in Bisbee and to our surprise, we found an abandoned copper mining town taken-over by hippie squatters.
 It was like a movie.
 Where would we stay?
 Now there’s a tale but sorry, what happened in Bisbee stays in Bisbee.
-The hike in the Chiracahua Mountains Park made the trip.
+The hike in the Chiricahua Mountains Park made the trip.
 Such a magical place.
 The photo above is actually from the Apache Rest Area just outside Van Horn in West Texas.
 In my travels West I always stop there, eat a brown bag lunch, water the cactus, and shoot the mountain.
 This time it was still morning.
 I think morning is best for this mountain – a gentle introduction to the stone monuments ahead in Arizona.
-The shot below is a Chiracahua upthrust.
+The shot below is a Chiricahua upthrust.
 Neither shots do justice to the photos we took with our old Pentax 35mm film camera.
 That amazing relic stares at me still from the bookshelf.
 Where are those photos?
-The Chiracahua Mountains contain the most bizarre formations we ever saw in our travels together.
+The Chiricahua Mountains contain the most bizarre formations we ever saw in our travels together.
 The shot here only hints at the towering forest of stone labyrinths inside the park.